sz3/libcimbar/PERFORMANCE.md

 	* 8-color cimbar should be considered a prototype within a prototype.
 It is considerably more sensitive to lighting conditions and color tints.

 * other notes:
 	* having better lighting in the frame often leads to better results -- this is why cimbar.org has a (mostly) white background. cfc uses android's auto-exposure, auto-focus, etc (it's a very simple app).
 Good ambient light -- or a white background -- can lead to more consitent quality frame capture.
-		* because of the lighting/exposure question, I usually "shoot" in landscape instead of portrait.
+	* because of the lighting/exposure question, landscape *may* be better than portrait.
 	* cfc currently has a low resolution, so the cimbar frame should take up as much of the display as possible (trust the guide brackets)
 	* similarly, it's best to keep the camera angle straight-on -- instead of at an angle -- to decode the whole image successfully.
 Decodes should still happen at higher angles, but the "smaller" part of the image may have more errors than the ECC can deal with.
 	* other things to be wary of:
 		* glare from light sources.
 		* shaky hands.